 Rolling admission (apply any time!).

 If you are ready to take a leadership role in education, request more information or apply now.
-If you have any questions, feel free to contact Program Coordinator Barbara Owens (see contact information on the left).
+If you have any questions, contact Program Coordinator Barbara Owens (see contact information on the left).

 The ELI prepares principals and central office administrators to evaluate personnel effectively.
 Aspiring administrators complete a brief online EDI course to obtain their provisional administrative certification.
 Once adminisrators are hired they must complete in-person ELI training within 90 days of employment.